ColtonJacobson23/Yii2_Advanced_Usuario/README.md

 ### 2. Download and Install [Wamp Server (x64)](https://sourceforge.net/projects/wampserver/files/)
 ### 3. Install the [Yii2 Advanced Application Template using Composer](https://github.com/yiisoft/yii2-app-advanced/blob/master/docs/guide/start-installation.md#installing-using-composer)
  - Install the template using Composer
- - Complete only steps 1 and 2 of the Preparing Application Section
+ - Complete only steps 1 and 2 of the Preparing Application Section (do NOT apply the migration)
    - To create a database, [use the command line and MySQL](https://www.a2hosting.com/kb/developer-corner/mysql/managing-mysql-databases-and-users-from-the-command-line)
    - You will also need to create a database user, which is included in the link above
    - The 'db' array should look something like this